-In addition to the above pronouncements the IFRS Interpretations Committee has issued a number of agenda decisions in the past 12 months.
+In addition to the above pronouncement, the IFRS Interpretations Committee (the Committee) has issued a number of agenda decisions in the first half of 2025.
 These agenda decisions do not represent authoritative guidance.
-However, they do set out the Interpretations Committee's rationale for not taking an issue onto its agenda (or referring it to the IASB) and how the requirements of applicable IFRSs should be applied.
+However, agenda decisions do set out the Committee's rationale for not taking an issue onto its agenda (or referring it to the IASB) and how the requirements of applicable IFRS Accounting Standards should be applied.
 It is noted on the IFRS Foundation's website that they 'should be seen as helpful, informative and persuasive'.
-In practice, it is expected that entities reporting in accordance with IFRS will take account of and follow the agenda decisions and this is the approach which is followed by securities regulators worldwide.
+In practice, it is expected that entities reporting in accordance with IFRS Accounting Standards will take account of and follow the agenda decisions and this is the approach which is followed by securities regulators worldwide.

-Since 30 June 2019, agenda decisions have been finalised on the following topics:
+Since 31 December 2024, agenda decisions have been finalised on the following topics: